sonvt1710/javascript-basics/js-mcq.md

 **Answer: B) Log always; crash for programming errors; Node 15+ crashes by default**

 **Explanation:** Node.js 15+ changed the default: unhandled rejections crash the process.
 Best practice: 1) Catch all rejections at the call site.
 2) `unhandledRejection` handler as a last resort: log the error with full context.
-3) If `error.isOperational` (expected error somehow missed) â†’ log and continue.
-4) If unknown error type â†’ it\'s a bug, crash the process, let the process manager (PM2, systemd, Kubernetes) restart it cleanly.
+3) If `error.isOperational` (expected error somehow missed) → log and continue.
+4) If unknown error type → it\'s a bug, crash the process, let the process manager (PM2, systemd, Kubernetes) restart it cleanly.

 </details>